How to get casino comps

 Vegas hotels are notorious for charging a mandatory daily "resort fee" which gets you things such as Internet access, gym access, free local calls, etc. (The last varies from casino to casino.)
 When you get a comped room, do you still have to pay the resort fee, and if you don't, do you still get the resort benefits?

 The short answer is that you generally don't pay the resort fee on a comped room.
 However, you might not get the benefits that come with the resort fee (like free WiFi).
 For example, Caesars properties says that players at the Diamond level don't get charged a resort fee, and get the benefits that come with a resort fee, while players below Diamond don't get charged the fee but don't get the benefits.
-By contrast, when I got comped at Encore in 2019, I didn't pay a resort fee, but I didn't get the benefits of the resort fee.
-So I voluntarily paid the $39/night resort fee to get Internet access.
+However, despite their saying that, one of our readers says that his resort fee at Caesars was waived and they still gave him gym and Internet access.
+When I got comped at Encore in 2019, I didn't pay a resort fee, but I didn't get the benefits of the resort fee, so I voluntarily paid the $39/night resort fee to get Internet access.

 I don't know the resort fee policy on comped rooms at other Vegas properties, but if you'd like to share your experience so i can add it to the article, feel free to let me know.